 - For minor wounds, clean your wound with gentle soap and water.
 Cover the wound with a sterile bandage or other dressing.

-- For major wounds, follow your doctor's instructions on how to care for your injury.
+- For major wounds, follow your health care provider's instructions on how to care for your injury.

 - Avoid picking at or scratching the scab.
 This can interfere with healing and cause scarring.